sloan-ireland/Images/README.md

 All thats left to do is to `cat` Final_message.txt and see what message awaits us (see below)
 ![yollo](https://raw.githubusercontent.com/sloan-ireland/Images/main/30.03.2023_10.45.02_REC.png)

+Visit this [biOs wiki](https://wiki.bi0s.in/steganography/steghide/) entry to read more about steghide.

 ## Task #5: Erm......Magick
 ![Question2](https://raw.githubusercontent.com/sloan-ireland/Images/main/27.03.2023_16.44.47_REC.png)
 As there is no given file to download or text to work with a safe guess is that the flag is hidden somewhere on the web page in the HTML.
 You can right click on different elements on the webpage to try and find the flag.